-Posted: under Blogging, Community, Digital Migration, new media, Politics & New Media, Viral Fame.
+Posted: under Blogging, Digital Migration, new media, Politics & New Media.

 Nobody directly involved will admit it, but this is looking more and more like one of the more nasty, yet brilliant, scams of the last couple years.
 It may have been pulled off by the legendary Nigerian internet scammers, but it’s beginning to look like it may have been the work of a vast leftwing conspiracy with a twisted sense of humor.

 It gets complicated, as these things often do, but the core appears to be:

 1. A WordPress website claiming to be the creation of the African Press International, and NGO somehow associated with the Rainbow Foundation – OK, already I know this is a lot to process – claimed that they had a tape of Michelle Obama admitting that Barack Obama was not an U.S. citizen, and thus not eligible to be president.

 2. Nobody seemed to notice that the API’s headquarters are in Norway.